Doctor Negligence Attorney in Washington, D.C.

 There are certain exceptions to this timeline.
 For example, if the injured patient makes a “good faith” effort to give the defendant a 90-day notice, but is not able to meet this deadline, then the court might forgive this failure to comply.

 However, these exceptions are only available under limited circumstances.
-To maximize your opportunity for success, it is vital to work with an experienced attorney who is well-versed in Washington D.C.’s medical malpractice laws.
+To maximize your opportunity for success, it is vital to work with experienced Washington DC medical malpractice lawyers who are well-versed in Washington D.C.’s medical malpractice laws.

-Is There a Time Limit on Medical Malpractice or Doctors’ Negligence Claims in D.C.?
+Is There a Time Limit on Medical Malpractice or Doctors’ Negligence Claims in Washington, D.C.?

 Victims of a doctor’s negligence usually have three years from the date of their injury or the date they discovered their injury to file a medical malpractice lawsuit.
 There are some exceptions to this rule, such as when the injured person is a minor or is in prison.